Handbook Detail Page

 Change of residence: If a student’s residence changes during the school year (out of his/her present PSA) and the student wants to remain at the same school, transportation will not be provided.
 Transportation must be provided by the parent/guardian.

 Choice enrollment: Bus service will not be provided to students who live outside their primary school of attendance (PSA) if the child/parent has chosen another school.
+However, if the student can safely navigate to an existing bus stop for his/her choice school, that student may ride the bus with district permission on a space available basis.

 Out of district: Transportation will not be provided to students who reside outside of district boundaries unless the student is eligible through the McKinney-Vento Act.
 Certain programs allow for students to be eligible for a free Pierce Transit Orca Pass.
 Contact your school or the Transportation Department at 253-571-1853.
+Contact Pierce Transit at 253-581-8000.

-Riders must board quickly after school: Afterschool, students need to go quickly to their buses, which leave 5 to 7 minutes after dismissal.
+Riders must board quickly after school: After school, students need to go quickly to their buses, which leave 5 to 7 minutes after dismissal.
 If students miss buses, their parents must pick them up.
 The bus will not return.

 Good behavior expected at stops: All students waiting at school bus stops are expected to follow the same rules as those when riding on a school district or Pierce Transit bus.
 Students who misbehave, destroy or vandalize personal property at stops may lose their bus riding privileges.
 Parents will be responsible for any monetary damage caused by their students.